nuxt-hub/core/docs/content/1.docs/2.features/blob.md

 npx nypm i aws4fetch zod
 ```

-Then, we need to create the API route that will return a presigned URL to the client:
+First, we need to create an API route that will return a presigned URL to the client.

 ```ts [server/api/blob/sign/\[...pathname\\].get.ts]
 import { z } from 'zod'